 Idiopathic pulmonary fibrosis (IPF) is a lung disease that results from the formation of scar tissue deep inside the lungs.
-This scarring gets progressively worse, making it more difficult to breathe and to keep adequate levels of oxygen in the bloodstream.
+The scarring gets progressively worse.
+This makes it more difficult to breathe and keep adequate levels of oxygen in the bloodstream.

-Participate in Pulmonary Rehabilitation
+Participate in pulmonary rehabilitation

 - breathing and conditioning exercises